|Click here for information on how to claim Free School Meals for your child|

-We aim to ensure that teaching and learning opportunities meet the needs of all pupils and that appropriate provision is made for pupils who belong to vulnerable groups.
-This includes ensuring that the needs of pupils in receipt of Pupil Premium funding are adequately assessed and addressed.
+We aim to ensure that teaching and learning opportunities meet the needs of all pupils and that appropriate provision is made for pupils who belong to vulnerable groups to ensure that they have full access to all areas of the curriculum and enrichment activities.

 Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals.
 Limited funding and resources means that not all children receiving free school meals will be in receipt of pupil premium interventions at one time, but as and when it is necessary to maximise the outcomes for these pupils.